 Jai “The Battle Bard” Vanderheyden (they/them) is a colourful creative looking to take over the world through media.
 They aim to be a “Jai-of-all-trades” and use their skills to spread tolerance, knowledge and fun!
 Jai’s love of the weird and wacky has driven them to pursue many different aspects and genre of film and television.
 They are the co-host of Conestoga Connected, main host of Combat Corner, have worked as a camera operator for a race car television station, spent two years working at Rogers TV doing a live local talk show, and have acted in several Kitchener/Waterloo independent horror films.They are currently at Conestoga College to grow their skill set, learn as much as possible about the technologies and equipment available to creators, and take steps toward making their production company, “A Band of Bards™” a legitimized business that makes inclusive, intelligent content.

-I am a second year student at Conestoga for the TV and Independent Broadcast Program.
-I am a Crew Member on Conestoga connected.
-I have always been interested in making films or tv ever since me and my brother got in to older media when we were young.
-My time at Conestoga has only furthered this passion for television has only increased.
-I would love to be a writer one day but also enjoy videographer and can get lost for hours in both.
-In my free time I enjoy watching retro media, Pro Wrestling and Playing video games.
-I also enjoy history and am a crew member on The History Heroes segment on conestoga connected.
+Hunter Todd is a second year student at Conestoga for the TV and Independent Broadcast Program.
+He’s also part of the History Heroes crew.
+He has always been interested in making films or tv since he and his brother got in to older media when they were young.
+His time at Conestoga has only furthered this passion for television.
+He would love to be a writer one day but also enjoys videography and can get lost for hours in both.
+In his, free time Hunter enjoys watching retro media, Pro Wrestling and Playing video games.